 Patient and clinician participant consent will be sought prior to interviews and audio recordings for observation of interprofessional discussions and medication reviews.
 Written consent will be sought for face-to-face interviews and verbal consent will be audio-recorded at the start of interviews via telephone.
 The consent process will be similar for audio-recordings for observation of medication reviews with patients.
 The process evaluation researcher will send a postal invitation pack to patient participants who have given their consent to be contacted about the process evaluation and have been selected for interview and/or audio recorded observation of their review.
 The pack will comprise an invitation letter, a participant information leaflet, and the consent forms for an interview and for an audio recording of the IMPPP medication review.
-The researcher will telephone the participant 4-5 working days after the pack has been sent, to discuss the invitation and supporting materials, answer questions and confirm whether the patient wishes to take part in an interview, a date will be arranged for the interview.
-Verbal consent to take part in interview, a date will be arranged for the interview.
-Verbal consent
+The researcher will telephone the participant 4-5 working days after the pack has been sent, to discuss the invitation and supporting materials, answer questions and confirm whether the patient wishes to take part in an interview and/or audio recorded observation of the IMPPP review.
+If the patient wishes to take part in an interview, a date will be arranged for the interview.
+Verbal consent to take part in interview will be audio recorded immediately prior to the interview commencing.